mannuelf/mannuelferreira.com_nextjs/_posts/big-o-time-complexity.md

 coverImage: "https://res.cloudinary.com/mannuel/image/upload/v1700164934/algorithms_cover.png"
 ---

 Lets take a slow and steady approach to learning about Big O and how it relates to algorithms.

 ## What is an algorithm?

-An algorithm is a sequence of steps, from start to finish to achieve some goal.
+An algorithm is a sequence of steps, or instructions given to a computer to execute.

 In the physical world a recipe is an algorithm.

+If you ask some one "Hey how do I make Lemon drizzle cake".
+You might reach for recipe, this recipe will in detailed steps explain to the baker how to make it.

-Here is an algorithm to make a Lemon Drizzle Cake:
+Here is an algorithm to making a Lemon Drizzle Cake:N

+Note: it takes 45-50 minutes to bake one.

 ```text
 STEP 1